IanoNjuguna/Hashnode-Backup/cln2a1ar900000amg4buc8r7r.md

 * ### Nested Conditionals

-A nested conditional occurs when you place (nest) conditional statements inside other conditional statements to create more a hierarchy of conditions where each inner condition is evaluated only if the outer condition is true.
+A nested conditional occurs when you place (nest) conditional statements inside other conditional statements to create more of a hierarchy of conditions where each inner condition is evaluated only if the outer condition is true.
 For example:

 ```python
 age = 25